- March 7, 2019 (Thursday): 6 PM Rodeo Town Hall: Tar Sands, Phillips 66 Refinery and Climate Change

-Fast forward to today: The time has come for Department of Toxic Substances Control for to put out an EIR for the final stage of remediation.
+Fast forward to today: The time has come for the Department of Toxic Substances Control to put out an EIR for the final stage of remediation.
 To that end, it has scheduled a public information meeting in Crockett.

 Not only is the final clean up good news for the health of the Bay but if Selby Slag was properly remediated (and landowners were amenable to it), the 66-acre Superfund site could possibly be a considered as a possible solar farm site for Contra Costa County’s renewable energy program that is now under consideration by the Board of Supervisors (see item below.)

-Please come and learn more about the what is in store for the cleanup and bring your questions!
+Please come and learn more about what is in store for the cleanup and bring your questions!